 We endeavor to foster partnerships with jurisdictions, agencies and groups to collaboratively develop integrated, long-term management programs, and to engage and empower people to take action against invasive species in Alberta.

-Jay Byer – Director
+Jay Byer – Chair

 Barrhead County, and Summer Villages.
 Jay Byer is a native Albertan, having grown up northwest of Edmonton and has a bachelor of science in agriculture degree from the University of Alberta.
 He has more than thirty years in the agriculture field, the most current with Barrhead County as a Assistant Agricultural Fieldmen.
 Jay has always had a passion for growing things and has participated in the Master Gardener program at the University of Alberta.
 When he is not helping with weed management at Barrhead County, he is out at his cottage with his wife, Carol, or riding motorcycles when the season permits.
 He has been on Council at the Summer Village of Rochon Sands, and helps them and Summer Villages in general with their invasive species management programs.